-Students taking this course will develop a unique skill set working with handmade glass, learning fusing and slumping processes.
-They will also work with base and precious metals to construct objects from original designs using cutting, forming, casting, soldering and polishing processes with professional equipment in a custom built studio.
+Students taking this course will develop a unique skill set in design and manufacturing.
+They will learn to use the elements and principles of design to create bespoke products.
+Working with handmade glass students will learn fusing, slumping and casting techniques.
+They will also work with base and precious metals to construct objects from original designs using cutting, forming, casting, soldering and polishing processes with professional equipment in a custom-built studio.

 Jewellery and 3 Dimensional Design is a subject suited to both male and female students as each project retains sufficient flexibility in design to cater to the interests of all participants.

-The course covers Occupational Health and Safety (OHS) and teaches safe workshop practices when using a wide range of machinery and hand tools.
+The course covers Workplace Health and Safety (WHS) and teaches safe workshop practices when using a wide range of machinery and hand tools.

 This subject represents the first year of a two-year course where students have the opportunity to gain a Certificate III in Design Fundamentals.
 Over the two years the students will cover workplace skills and knowledge related to working in the Creative Arts and Design industry.
 In this time frame 12 Units of Competency (UoC’s) must be completed: 7 core units and 5 elective units (to achieve the full qualification).
-WACE equivalence of 220 hours for partial completion of this course is possible if all units enrolled in in Year 12 are completed.
+WACE equivalence of 220 hours for partial completion of this course is possible if all the Year 12 UoC’s and one WHS unit are completed.
 Students are required to complete some theory work, due to the expectations to be qualified and employable at this AQF level.

 Work completed outside of allocated class time can count toward Service Learning hours.

 Auspicing: All certificate courses are undertaken in partnership with a Registered Training Organisation (RTO).
-Our College has an auspicing arrangement with the Central Institute of Technology for this qualification, so students will be enrolled with this RTO.
-All students will be inducted into Central’s requirements at the beginning of the school year.
+Our College has an auspicing arrangement with North Metropolitan TAFE for this qualification, so students will be enrolled with this RTO.
+All students will be inducted into TAFE's requirements at the beginning of the school year.

-Pathways Information: At the completion of the Certificate III in Design Fundamentals students will gain a range of foundation skills required to work with precious metals and glass that could lead to occupational roles/functions within the Jewellery Manufacturing industry, Visual Arts and Design, Graphic Design, Industrial Design, Kiln Forming and Firing Glass in a studio environment.
+Pathways Information: At the completion of the Certificate III in Design Fundamentals students will gain a range of foundation skills required to work with precious metals and glass that could lead to occupational roles/functions within the Jewellery Manufacturing industry, Visual Arts and Design, Graphic Design, Industrial Design and Glassworking industries in a studio environment.